Safe Touches

 Program Overview

-Safe Touches - A Child Sexual Abuse Prevention Program for Children is designed for children in Kindergarten through third grade (K-3).
+Safe Touches - A Child Sexual Abuse Prevention Program for Children is designed for children in kindergarten through third grade (K-3).
 Specially trained facilitators use puppets to talk about body safety concepts and help children learn and practice key safety skills.
-The workshop is classroom-based (approximately 25 students per workshop) and lasts 40-50 minutes, including a question and answer session at the end.
-After the workshop, children are given an age-appropriate activity book on body safety to complete at home with their caregivers and encourage continued conversations about sexual abuse prevention.
+The workshop is classroom-based (approximately 25-30 children per workshop) and lasts 45-50 minutes, including a question-and-answer session at the end.
+After the workshop, children are given an age-appropriate activity booklet on body safety to complete at home with their caregivers and encourage continued conversations about sexual abuse prevention.
+Teachers are also provided with a link to a video of a recorded puppet skit with follow-up questions.
+They are encouraged to play the video for the children one week after the workshop to reemphasize the safety skills taught in the workshop.

 Program Goals